 • Clean the filter: Ensure that the pool’s filter is sparkling clean, as any grease or oil deposits will harden over winter and make the filter harder to clean in the warmer months, not to mention reducing its overall efficiency.

-• Use a shock treatment: It’s recommended to use a regular shock treatment throughout winter.
+• Use a shock treatment: It’s recommended to use a regular shock treatment throughout winter (once every month or so).
 Once you’ve added the shock treatment appropriate for your pool, run both the pump and filter for several hours to ensure it has been well distributed throughout the pool.
+Shock treatment is also known as adding 15L of liquid chlorine to your pool and 1-2L of acid.
+For more information on superchlorination or shocking your pool as well as dosage rates, read "Method #1" in our How To Get Rid Of Pool Algae blog.

 • Protect against algae: Use an algaecide that’s appropriate for your pool.